SerenTera/monster-marker/README.md

 Requires Commands module by Pinkie-Pie: https://github.com/pinkipi/command

+To find more mob ids, you can use mob-id-finder: https://github.com/SerenTera/Mob-id-finder

 A Tera Proxy module that warns you when specific objects(mobs like mongos/blue boxes) are in your VISIBLE vicinity (ie: IN YOUR SIGHT) and puts a marker on them.
 WILL NOT TELL U ANYTHING IF U CANT SEE IT DON'T ASK HOW TO DO THAT TY.
 Use common sense and do not use this module/ disable mobmarkers for mob targets with very common spawn rate, instead of complaining of lags >.> This is made for rare spawn events in mind.

 This only warns you when the object is loaded onto your visible vicinity (ie. you can see it around you).
 A mob marker (vergos head) is spawned on mob(bluebox) and despawned when mob is dead/out of range.